salelkafrawy/salelkafrawy.github.io/_posts/2021-11-24-milestone-2 - Advanced Models.md

 ## Q2: XGBoost Trained on New Features and Hyperparameter Tuning

-"""In your blog post, discuss your hyperparameter tuning setup, and include figures to substantiate your choice of hyperparameters.
-For example, you could select appropriate metrics and do a grid search with cross validation.
-Once tuned, include curves corresponding to the best model to the four figures in your blog post, and briefly compare the results to the XGBoost baseline.
-Include a link to the relevant comet.ml entry for this experiment, and log this model to the model registry."""

 The optimal hyperparameters are obtained through the random search cross validation method.
 A 5 fold cross-validation splitting strategy is selected, this strategy is repeated 50 iterations to determine the optimal combination.
 The combination is then refit one last time using the entire dataset to avoid overfitting.
 The input features used in this experiment include the new features added in the previous sections but exclude the bonus features.

 The parameters obtained through the optimization process are as follow: